loic-sharma/BaGet/readme.md

 ## About

-A fresh reimplementation of the NuGet service.
+A lightweight implementation of the NuGet service.

 ## Installation